Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: Experiments

 \subsubsection{Temporal Sentence Grounding}

 The temporal sentence grounding (TSG)~\cite{zheng2022weakly, li2023d3g, wang2022negative} aims to precisely localize the temporal boundaries of actions that are described by sentences.
-We use four evaluation metrics for this task (See details in~\cite{li2023d3g}).
+We use four evaluation metrics for this task (see details in~\cite{li2023d3g}).
 We show the results for the metric R1@IoU=0.5.
-The full results are presented in Section \myRed{S1.2} of the \textbf{Supplementary Materials}.
+The full results are presented in Section~\ref{full_result_tsg} of the \textbf{Appendix}.

 Table~\ref{tab:tsg_partial} shows our evaluation of three state-of-the-art models on the Charades dataset under different supervision: the weakly supervised CPL~\cite{zheng2022weakly}, semi-weakly supervised D3G~\cite{li2023d3g}, and fully supervised MMN~\cite{wang2022negative}.
-These models were originally developed using features extracted by Kinetics-pretrained models (\ie, \myBlue{Kinc-FEAT}).
+These models were originally developed using features extracted by Kinetics-pretrained models (i.e., \myBlue{Kinc-FEAT}).
 The evaluation with our \myPink{Weak-FEAT} pipeline reveals significant performance improvements for these methods.
-Moreover, across different extractors and levels of supervision, models developed with our weakly supervised \myPink{Weak-FEAT} generally outperform those developed with the fully supervised \myGray{Full-FEAT}, which are inaccessible under weak and semi-weak supervision.
+Moreover, across different extractors and supervision levels, models developed with our weakly supervised \myPink{Weak-FEAT} generally achieve comparable performance to those developed with the fully supervised \myGray{Full-FEAT}, which are inaccessible under weak and semi-weak supervised settings.